TaiyouFTW/TaiyouFTW/README.md

 ## Hello, my name is Guilherme. 👋

 #### 😄 About me:
-Hello I'm from Brazil.
-I've been working as Front-End Developer since 2018.
-Game developer graduated in FIAP.
-I love games, new technologies and we can talk about everything.
+Hello I'm a brazilian developer working as Front-End developer since 2018.
+Game developer graduated at FIAP.
+Love games, new technologies and open to every topic.

 #### 📫 How to reach me: